Contact

 BA, MA, PhD, FHEA

-areas of experise: applied linguistics; second language acquisition; corpus linguistics; TESOL; distance learning
+areas of expertise: applied linguistics; second language acquisition; corpus linguistics; TESOL; distance learning

 Teaching Summary

-While I mainly teach on the MA programme via distance learning (the recently launched innovative MA in Applied English), since August 2022 my new role is the Deputy-Director of Postgraduate Taught… read more
+While I mainly teach on the English Online course delivered via distance learning (recently launched innovative MA in Applied English), since August 2022 my role has been the Deputy-Director of… read more

 Research Summary